 Current methods of business cases often involve multiple spreadsheet templates, making the comparison of financials extremely difficult.
 With dependency on the likes of Excel, Word, and PowerPoint there is no source system to refer to.
 Consequently, version control can be problematic with a higher likelihood of errors during the revision process.
 Business case software can help to eliminate these common challenges and provide an accelerated approval process with clear governance and accountability.

 edison365businesscase delivers a transparent and regulated way for business cases to be produced and managed throughout an organization.
 With configurable templates, the tool can help to standardize and optimize your internal processes, providing the visibility required to fully understand the financial, benefit and resourcing requirements, with impact appreciated.
-This transparent and regulated way for business cases to be produced and compared also enables decision makers to make the right decisions across the organization at scale.
-Personalized access further supports an individual users’ view and approval rights, with target timescales set at each approval stage highlighting where delays occur and who is holding up the process.
-With edison365businesscase built on Office 365, users can get up and running quickly with its inherent collaboration and intuitive user interface, available across multiple devices and browsers.
+This transparent and regulated way for business cases to be produced and compared also enables decision-makers to make the right decisions across the organization at scale.
+Personalized access further supports individual users’ views and approval rights, with target timescales set at each approval stage highlighting where delays occur and who is holding up the process.
+With edison365businesscase built on Office 365, users can get up and running quickly with its inherent collaboration and intuitive user interface.

-If you would like to find out more about edison365businesscase, email email@example.com and someone from the team will work with you to understand your requirements and how edison365 can help.
+If you would like to find out more about edison365businesscase, you can contact us via our webform and someone from the team will work with you to understand your requirements and how edison365 can help.